The information in this article is up to date for tax year 2025 (taxes filed in 2026).

 To correct reject code R0000-507-01:

-- Verify the accuracy of the last name and SSN or ITIN.
-If the data entered on the return is incorrect, make the correction and retransmit the return.
+- Verify the dependent’s last name and SSN or ITIN, against their Social Security card.
+If the data is incorrect, make the correction and retransmit the return.

 Reject code IND-116-01